Shrink Bags that are FDA Approved

 If you are going to use the shrink bags you will need a heat gun.
 They cost about $20 which may seem like a lot but if you want to shrink wrap your cookies, you need to buy one.
 Check your local craft stores because you can probably find it cheaper and won’t have to pay to ship.

 Okay, now time to get started.
 If you are curious about the heat sealer I use, you can read all about it here.

 After you place the cookie in the shrink bag and seal it with your heat sealer, place it upside down and on a cookie sheet.
 You don’t have to use a cookie sheet but that’s the way I like to do it.
 Be careful not to use the heat gun on anything that will melt.
 Not that it will melt, but why chance it.

-I messed up 2 bags before I got the hang of the gun.
-I did’t move it around while I was using it.
-I held it in one spot and made a hole in the bag.
+I messed up 2 bags before I got the hang of the gun and I didn’t move it around while I was using it.
+If you hold the gun in one spot it’ll make a hole in the bag.
 Oops!
 Once you know how far away to hold the heat gun, turn the cookie upside down and seal the edges first.
-I found when you start on the back side of the cookie, the front will look smoother and cleaner so you get the ‘eye candy’ look you want.
+I found when you start on the backside of the cookie, the front will look smoother and cleaner so you get the ‘eye candy’ look you want.